 The College does not carry accident insurance and does not offer health insurance for students.
 If you become ill or injured in clinical classes, any visits to the agency's emergency room will be self-pay or may be submitted to your personal medical insurance company.
-Be aware that most medical plans may deny coverage for an emergency room visit unless it is for an accident or life threatening illness.
-Students are strongly encouraged to carry medical insurance.
+Be aware that most medical plans may deny coverage for an emergency room visit unless it is for an accident or life-threatening illness.
+Students are strongly encouraged to carry medical insurance as some clinical agencies may require it.